github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 Your app doesn't do anything yet, but at this point, you can get it running on the server.

 Keep Smee running in the current tab in your terminal.
-Open a new tab and `cd` into the directory where you [cloned the template app code](#create-a-repository-to-store-code-for-your-app).
+Open a new tab and `cd` into the directory where you [cloned the repository you created](#create-a-repository-to-store-code-for-your--data-variablesproductprodname_github_app).
 The Ruby code in this repository will start up a [Sinatra](https://sinatrarb.com/) web server.
 This code has a few dependencies.
 You can install these by running:

 ```shell{:copy}
 gem install bundler